wojtekBozek/LyriCover/README.md

 We conducted several experiments, testing the dataset with different number of augmentations, measuring their effect on the model performence.
 Our initial strategyu was to perform fine tuning with augmentations on new training data and compare the effects of new learning.
 However due to taking too much epochs and too large of a learning rate we overfitted the model in initial experimentation phase.
 After lowering number of epochs and limiting learining rate we conducted further experimentations on larger pool of augmentations.

-## SELECTED AUGMETNATIONS AND AUGMENTATION STRATEGY
+## Augmentations pipeline used in training

+Library we decided to use for augmentations was audiomentations (docs. https://iver56.github.io/audiomentations/).
+Our decision was based on the recomendations given by Valerio Velardo course (https://www.youtube.com/watch?v=HH_h52I_Qeg&list=PL-wATfeyAMNoR4aqS-Fv0GRmS6bx5RtTW) as well on our own experimentations (torchaudio, our own librosa based implementations, audiomentations), where audiomentations proved to be easiest to use and implement into workflow.

+Values of augmentations were selected based on percepting augmented audio files with selected values and anotating if given value makes outcome seem reasonable to human ear.

+More interesting augmentation type was selected in later stage of experimentations, when Impulse response was added to pipeline.
+We selected https://www.echothief.com/ database which is a set of hundreds locations and rooms collected in USA.
+From this we filtered that slowing down the processing of audio (with sample rate of 32000 Hz).
+From this filtered data we constructed our own dataset to apply impulse response augmentation.

+In the end we concluded that augmentation pipeline should follow the most natural way data could be augmented in real situation (eg. recording song by phone on concert), so changing pitch and time stretching are applied as first, as they can annotate different style or singer, then Impulse response to annotate place where recording could take place, noise is added as it could be applied by any recording device and in the end augmentations that are more connected to file corruption/modification, like MP3 codec or clipping distortions due to data corruption.

+Effects of augmentations can be downloaded and listened to from following link: https://drive.google.com/file/d/1oGQVgj9jmcRsp8YEOKKQJdaqh2gLg4mP/view?usp=drive_link.

+## Augmentations effects

-Our final effect is the datasets that beats it's predecessor in terms of precsision, by the price of becoming more conservative and lowering Recall.
+Our final effect is the model that beats it's predecessor in terms of precsision, by the price of becoming more conservative and lowering Recall.

 For example on test dataset after training our model received following score:

 | Metric     | Value   |
 |------------|---------|
 | Accuracy   | 0.8650  |